Stephen V. Ryan

 Stephen Vincent Ryan, C.M.
 (January 1, 1825 - April 10, 1896) was a Canadian-born American prelate of the Catholic Church.
-A member of the Congregation of the Mission (Vincentians), he served as bishop of Buffalo in New York State from 1868 until his death in 1896.
+A member of the Congregation of the Mission, he served as Bishop of Buffalo from 1868 until his death in 1896.

 Biography

 Early life

 Stephen Ryan was born on January 1, 1825 in Almonte, Ontario, to Martin and Margaret (née McCarthy) Ryan.
 His parents were natives of the Kingdom of Ireland who lived in Sixmilebridge before immigrating to Canada, and Ryan was the fifth of their nine children.
 At his baptism, the priest is alleged to have remarked, "This child will command an army yet."
 When Ryan was three years old, the family moved to Pottsville, Pennsylvania.
 He was confirmed by the visiting Mexican bishop Joaquín Fernández de Madrid y Canal in 1835 and then took the name Vincent.

 Deciding to become a priest, Ryan entered St. Charles Borromeo Seminary in Philadelphia, Pennsylvania, at age 15 to begin his studies.
 After the accession of a Vincentian rector at the seminary, he decided to join that religious order and enrolled at St. Mary's Seminary of the Barrens in Perryville, Missouri.
 He made his profession as a Vincentian on May 6, 1846.